ucaptcha/backend-go/README.md

 - `key_rotation_interval`: Key rotation interval (e.g. "24h", "1h30m")
 - `port`: Server port
 - `host`: Server host
+- `difficulty`: The initial difficulty of the challenge

 We recommended to use `redis` for challenge, since it will automatically clean up expired challenges, and `memory` for key, since the performance of choosing random key for a generating a challenge